TUAT-Novice/maprotonet/README.md

 ## Results <a id="Results"></a>

 Our experiments find that our MAProtoNet can achieve much better locolization capability with higher activation precision (AP) score, while maintaining similar balanced accuracy (BAC) and incremental deletion score (IDS) scores.
+The following tables are our results on BraTS2020 dataset, please see more details for our experiments through our paper.

 | Methods           | BAC &uarr; | AP &uarr; | IDS &darr;|
 |:-----------------:|:-----:|:----:|:-----:|